Vxee/webpack_demo/README.md

 ##### 02_multiple_entry_files
 allow multiple entry files
 to fix repeat use webpack-command will create many bundle.js so we use a plugin to delete old files automatically.

+##### 04_css_loader
+allow include CSS in JS file.use css-loader to read css file,style-loader to insert `<style>` into html